canada-ca/design-system/common-design-patterns/page-feedback.md

         <img src="/images/thank-you-en.jpg" class="img-responsive" alt="3.
 View after selecting Yes or after submitting feedback.
 Text version below:" />
         <details>
           <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description:</summary>
-          <p>When users select “Yes” from the initial prompt or after submitting their feedback, a thank you message is displayed.
+          <p class="mrgn-tp-md">When users select “Yes” from the initial prompt or after submitting their feedback, a thank you message is displayed.
 There is a green checkmark icon followed by the heading “Thank you for your feedback”</p>
         </details>
       </figure>
     </div>